 Other signs managers, people & culture, and human resources teams should look for are:

 Leaders should take the initiative to promote feedback and ensure there are shared goals and boundaries to support a healthy workplace and community.
-Let's go deeper into the benefits of supporting your community at work.
+If you are interested in building community in a virtual workplace, please read our blog on the topic.

 How Can Your Company Benefit From a Healthy Workplace Community?

 Returning to the thought of people being one of the most important things within a company, we can understand that having a sense of purpose can and will support employees to do their work better, and collaborate with each other to generate trust, respect, empathy, and cooperation.
 What you are looking for, essentially, is to make them feel they are chasing more than a paycheck.
-That they matter, and belong in a place that cares for their well-being and professional development.
+That they matter, and belong in a place that cares for their well-being and professional development and provides leadership guidance.

-When you focus on creating a strong workplace community, the organization:
+When you focus on creating a strong workplace community with a mental health hr policy, the organization:

 • Develops efficient support networks